Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Computation of of a Besse structure

 Now we rephrase the criterion for the first Chern class being trivial.
 This means we have integers $t_1,\dots,t_k,s$ such that,

 The rational solution for this equation is

-where $\chi$ and $e$ are orbifold Euler characteristic and Euler number respectively, which we introduced in the preliminaries. \begin{proposition} On the setting of Proposition \ref{prev}, the first Chern class of the Besse structure is trivial if and only if all of the following hold: \begin{enumerate}[i.] \item $\chi/e$ is an integer. \item For any $i$'s, $\alpha_j\,|\,(\beta_j\cdot\chi/e-1)$. \end{enumerate} \end{proposition}
+where $\chi$ and $e$ are the orbifold Euler characteristic and Euler number, respectively, which we introduced in the preliminaries. \begin{prop} On the setting of Proposition \ref{prev}, the first Chern class of the Besse structure is trivial if and only if all of the following hold: \begin{enumerate} \item $\chi/e$ is an integer. \item For any $j$s, $\alpha_j|(\beta_j\cdot\chi/e-1)$. \end{enumerate} \end{prop}